 Two countries, one law firm with global vision and purpose.

 THEVOZ Attorneys, with offices in Lausanne and Geneva, Switzerland and Austin, Texas, USA, truly is an international tax law firm.
-Our attorneys focused on international tax issues, they work with clients engaged in global business ventures around the world.
+Our attorneys focus on international tax issues and work with clients engaged in global business ventures around the world.

 Switzerland has long been an international banking center.
 It is known for steady, conservative bent that befits a banking capital, and the prestigious Graduate Institute of International and Development Studies is one of the best places in Europe to study international relations.
 Switzerland is, in fact, an international center of watchmaking, with a dozen prestigious brands headquartered here, like Rolex and Patek Philippe.
 The Large Hadron Supercollider is in Geneva and the International Olympic Committee is in Lausanne.
 Switzerland has long been a country deeply committed to neutrality and the rights of the individual.

 Austin is one of the most vibrant cities in the world, a boomtown with a robust technology industry, a world-class research university and a music, art and movie scenes that are the envy of cities several times its size.
 It is deeply invested in “keeping it weird.”
 Spend the night in Austin and you can hear some of the greatest musicians in the world; singer-songwriters, country legends like the sainted Willie Nelson, blues pickers you just can’t believe, to-the-wall rockers playing for half the door.
 Drive 40 miles outside Austin and you will be in deep country, beautiful and quiet and a world away from everything, it seems.

 So why would a Swiss law firm uproot its founding partner to start an office in Austin?
 Is there some kind of unforeseen leverage there?
 Is there something about international tax policy that gains from a Swiss-Texas perspective?